-The Township's Board of Commissioners selects and appoints a Township Manager to serve as the Chief Executive and Administrative Officer of the Township, who is responsible for directing and administering all non-legislative and non-judicial powers, and conducting all business of the Township and carrying out the duties delegated to the Township Manager (Manager) by the Board of Commissioners.
+The Township's Board of Commissioners selects and appoints a Township Manager to serve as the Chief Administrative Officer of the Township, who is responsible for directing and administering all non-legislative and non-judicial powers and conducting all business of the Township and carrying out the executive and administrative duties delegated to the Township Manager (Manager) by the Board of Commissioners.
 The Manager is responsible to the Board of Commissioners for the supervision of all municipal departments and the administration of all municipal affairs of the Township.
-The various departments currently include Police, Fire and Emergency Management including the Code Enforcement Division, Engineering, Public Works, which includes Refuse, Highway, Vehicle Services and Property Maintenance Divisions, Wastewater, Engineering, Parks and Recreation, Library Services, Wastewater, Finance, and Community Development.
+Executing a plan that continues evolving forward the organizational and management structure toward a more critical-thinking approach to problem solving via organizational structure and dynamics is ever present.
+The various departments currently include Police, Fire and Emergency Management Services including the Code Enforcement Division, Engineering, Public Works, which includes Refuse, Highway, Vehicle Services and Property Maintenance Divisions, Parks and Recreation, Library Services, Wastewater, Finance, and Community Development.